kraftwerk28/gost/README.md

 TBD...

+Meanwhile, see the example [configuration](doc/example-config.yml).

 ## TODO:

-- [ ] write a GitHub action for compiling & publishing (in a separate branch) plugins from [contrib](./contrib)
+- [ ] Create a GitHub action for compiling & publishing (in a separate branch) plugins from [contrib](./contrib)